 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

-Welcome to sunshine and saguaros as you land in Tucson, Arizona, where we can pick you up at the airport or a nearby airport hotel.
+Welcome to Arizona!
+As you land in Tucson, we can pick you up at the airport or a nearby airport hotel.
 We then head east, leaving the city behind.
-Shapes of multiple sky islands immediately appear—we are surrounded by a series of small but fascinating mountain ranges.
-We have a beautiful drive through rolling foothills that look more like California wine country than anything imagined for Arizona, with sky island mountain ranges on the horizon.
-Our first stop is a treat, easy birding at the famous Paton Center for Hummingbirds in Patagonia.
-We should find Broad-billed and Anna’s Hummingbirds in good number, and with luck the rarer Violet-crowned.
+Shapes of multiple sky islands immediately appear—we are surrounded by a series of small, but fascinating mountain ranges.
+We arrive in time for a wonderful afternoon at the world class Ash Canyon Bird Sanctuary.

-In the afternoon, we check into our wonderful lodgings at the Casa de San Pedro.— a beautiful B&B on the west bank of the San Pedro River.
+In the evening, we check into our lodgings at the Casa de San Pedro—a beautiful B&B on the west bank of the San Pedro River.
 The Casa de San Pedro is a nationally acclaimed inn, described as “90 miles from Tucson and inches from heaven.”
 Guests have labeled it the most upscale bed and breakfast in Southeast Arizona.
-We find it the ideal location for our group, with meeting space, incredible hospitality, active bird feeders, a pond, and the San Pedro River right outside our door.
+We find it to be the ideal location for our group—with meeting space, incredible hospitality, active bird feeders, a pond, and the San Pedro River right outside our door.
 From the Casa we can explore cottonwoods that fringe the river, perhaps flaunting a little fall color, as well as surrounding grasslands and tall peaks of the nearby Huachuca Mountains, a mecca for hummingbird enthusiasts.
-You soon find out why so many guests return here again and again.
+You quickly find out why so many guests return here again and again.

 Accommodations at the Casa de San Pedro (B,L,D)

-This morning, after a scrumptious Casa de San Pedro breakfast, those that enjoy birding can head out to Whitewater Draw Wildlife Area.
+This morning, after a scrumptious Casa de San Pedro breakfast, those who enjoy birding can head out to Whitewater Draw Wildlife Area.
 Many of the wintering Sandhill Cranes have arrived (numbering some 35,000 birds in the Sulphur Springs Valley at the peak of winter!), and we look for them in ponds and in farm fields where they feed on corn.
-Depending on water levels, Whitewater may be one of the only local sites hosting shorebirds and with luck we see the area’s resident Great-Horned Owl.
-The entire valley is a major wintering ground for raptors and some of the northern species, like Ferruginous Hawk, can be found.
+Depending on water levels, Whitewater Draw may be one of the only local sites hosting shorebirds, and with luck we may see the area’s resident Great Horned Owl.
+The entire valley is a major wintering ground for raptors and some of the northern species, like Ferruginous Hawk, can be found here.

 Accommodations at the Casa de San Pedro, (B,L,D)